Children First Program

 Who Can Enroll?

-- pregnant women less than 28 weeks pregnant
+- pregnant women less than 29 weeks pregnant at enrollment

 - families expecting their first child, and